How to Write an Effective Resume in 2024

 8. Proofread Thoroughly

-Spelling and grammar errors can immediately disqualify your application:
+Spelling and grammar errors can immediately disqualify your application (this happens more than you'd think):

 Common Mistakes to Avoid